mikeoverbay/Terra/README.md

 Writen in VB.net using Visual Studio 13.

 # Sorta working!

+THE MSI IS BUILT!
+You can install it but it won't display:</br>
+1. Terrain textures.</br>
+2. Water correctly and/or in the right locations/size.</br>
+3. Buildings parts that use atlas textures are not textured.</br>
+4. NO TREES!
+I have not decoded the .SRT tree files.</br>
+5. Some maps crash..
+Restart Terra and load a different one.</br>
+6. Some items are drawn that should not be like barrier walls.</br>
+7. Other broken things about Terra.</br>

+DO NOT REPORT BUGS!
+I am more than aware of the problems.</br>

 There are many things that need to be sorted out.

 Atlas maps for the terrain and buildings.